wazuh/wazuh-documentation/source/installation-guide/index.rst

 Distributed deployment
 ^^^^^^^^^^^^^^^^^^^^^^

 Following this process, you can install and configure the Wazuh central components on separate hosts.
-The Wazuh dashboard can be installed either on the same server of the Wazuh indexer node or a separate one.

-The Wazuh server and the Wazuh indexer can each be installed as a single-node or multi-node cluster depending on the environment needs.
-This type of deployment provides high availability and scalability of the product, and it is convenient for large working environments.
-The Wazuh dashboard is not installed in a cluster mode because this component doesn't require to be escalated.
+The Wazuh server and the Wazuh indexer can each be installed as a single-node or multi-node cluster.

 Small Wazuh deployments, which do not require processing large amounts of data, can easily be handled by a single-node cluster.
-Multi-node clusters are recommended when there is a large number of monitored endpoints, when a large volume of data is anticipated, or when high availability is required.
+Multi-node clusters are recommended when there is a large number of monitored endpoints, when a large volume of data is anticipated, or when high availability is required.The Wazuh dashboard is not installed in a cluster mode because this component doesn’t require to be escalated.

 In the table below, you can see the different options of distributed deployments: